-- The National Planning Policy Framework (NPPF) advises that local planning authorities should set out policies for the management and growth of town centres over the plan period.
-The Council's Retail and Commercial Leisure Study identified a need for additional retail floorspace in the town centre.
-It is needed to meet the needs of a growing population and secure the town's position as a regional shopping centre, which can compete effectively with other centres. - 5.10 However, more recent evidence in the study undertaken by DTZ to advise the Council on the delivery of additional retail floorspace in the town centre indicates that, in the current economic climate and given the pressures facing town centre retailing, the quantum of deliverable new floorspace is likely to be less than previously thought.
-The subsequent 2017 Retail Study identifies that within the first five years of the Local Plan period, there is no need for any additional retail floorspace. - 5.11 The focus should be on strengthening the existing centre, particularly the prime pitch, prioritising sites and supporting the delivery of one scheme in a development cycle (10 years) for new retail floorspace.
+- 5.9 The National Planning Policy Framework (NPPF) advises that local planning authorities should set out policies for the management and growth of town centres over the plan period.
+The Council's Retail and Commercial Leisure Study (2017) identified a need for additional retail floorspace in the town centre.
+It is needed to meet the needs of a growing population and secure the town's position as a regional shopping centre, which can compete effectively with other centres. - 5.10 However, more recent evidence in the study undertaken by DTZ (2013) to advise the Council on the delivery of additional retail floorspace in the town centre indicates that, in the current economic climate and given the pressures facing town centre retailing, the quantum of deliverable new floorspace is likely to be less than previously thought.
+The subsequent 2017 Retail Study identifies that within the first five years of the Local Plan period, there is no need for any additional retail floorspace.
+The 2019 retail position update states that over the 10-year period required by the NPPF (2019), there is a need for 9,900sq m (10,500 sq m including Copdock) net comparison floorspace to 2029.

+- 5.11 The focus should be on strengthening the existing centre, particularly the prime pitch, prioritising sites and supporting the delivery of one scheme in a development cycle (10 years) for new retail floorspace.
 This evidence has informed Core Strategy Review policy CS14 and policy SP10 above. - 5.12 Delivering new retail investment in town centres can be challenging in this economic climate.
-The Mecca Bingo site, Westgate site and west side of the

-- Mint Quarter are identified as a key opportunities to achieve new development, as they are located in close proximity to the existing retail core and would build upon the existing well functioning retail centre. - 5.13 New retail floorspace here helps to address the qualitative deficiencies in the town centre, such as the lack of choice of large floor plate shop units. - 5.14 A development brief will be prepared to guide the redevelopment of the Mint Quarter. - 5.15 In addition to the new allocations, existing units which are vacant or in A2 use are allocated and safeguarded, consisting of the upper part of Princes Street currently primarily in A2 use but with two vacant units, and the former BHS store on the Butter Market which has potential for over 3,000 sq m of floor space in a large floorplate building in primary frontage. - 5.16 The allocations above, and small scale retail floorspace likely to be delivered within mixed use developments in IP-One (840 sq m net), and the new District Centre allocated at Ipswich Garden Suburb through policy CS10 provide for at least 10,000 sq m (net) of new comparison retail floorspace.
+The Mecca Bingo site, Westgate site_and west side of the Mint Quarter are identified as a key opportunities to achieve new development, as they are located in close proximity to the existing retail core and would build upon the existing well functioning retail centre. - 5.13 New retail floorspace here helps to address the qualitative deficiencies in the town centre, such as the lack of choice of large floor plate shop units. - 5.14 A development brief will be prepared to guide the redevelopment of the Mint Quarter. - 5.15 In addition to the new allocations, existing units which are vacant or in A2 use are allocated and safeguarded, consisting of the upper part of Princes Street currently primarily in A2 use but with two vacant units, and the former BHS store on the Butter Market which has potential for over 3,000 sq m of floor space in a large floorplate building in primary frontage-the primary shopping area. - 5.16 The allocations above, and small scale retail floorspace likely to be delivered within mixed use developments in IP-One (840 sq m net), and the new District Centre allocated at Ipswich Garden Suburb through policy CS10 provide for at least 10,000 sq m (net) of new comparison retail floorspace.
 The need for retail floorspace will be kept under review.